dodgeblaster/starbucks-app-clone/README.md

 # starbucks-app-clone

-This is a demo app, demonstrating how to build a solution with multiple clients accessing a set of serverless microservices.
+This is a demo app, demonstrating how to build a solution with multiple frontend clients accessing a set of serverless microservices.

 ### FRONT
 For the front end, we will be building: